Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 3) The Alamo

-When thinking of going to San Antonio, the Alamo is more than likely going to be what most people put on their “to-do” list and for good reason.
-The Alamo is a significantly historic building where a lot of people died during the Battle of the Alamo is 1836 (including Davy Crockett).
+When planning a trip to San Antonio, especially for the first time, The Alamo is right up there with the River Walk as a must-see attraction.
+The Alamo is a significantly historic building where many people died during the Battle of the Alamo is 1836 (including Davy Crockett).

 4) Natural Bridge Caverns

-Under the earth, however, is where the main attraction lies.
+Under the surface, however, is where the main attraction lies.
 There are two tours available.
 The first being the Discovery Tour, which is their most popular.
-You’re guided 180-feet below the earth’s surface through multiple impressive rooms.
+You’re guided 180-feet below the earth’s surface through multiple cavern "rooms".
 For the more adventurous, the Hidden Passages Tour takes you through the natural darkness of the cave and into rooms not seen in the Discovery Tour.

 Tickets can be purchased online or on-site (you’re better off with the former) and it seems that prices are determined by which day you want to come.
 Weekends are higher priced than mid-week.
-Adult prices range from $23 to $32 with child tickets ranging from $15 to $20.
-You can check exact prices and dates here.
-Keep in mind that admission to the surface attractions are additional.
-Parking is free, though.
+Adult tickets start at $37.75 with child tickets starting at $24.50.
+Note that these prices are for the cavern tour and do not include access to the surface activities.
+Parking is complimentary, so there's that.

 We discovered the Pearl district by complete accident and it ended up becoming our favorite part of the trip.
 We were on our way to a great bakery in the area called, “Bakery Lorraine”, and after our brunch, we decided to abandon our plans and stay to explore the area.